camichaves/PolkadotHackathonWeb3/README.txt

 ## 💡 Project Context

-TourismSouvenirs was developed during a Web3 hackathon to explore how blockchain can incentivize real-world behavior and strengthen local economies.
+TourRewards was developed during a Web3 hackathon to explore how blockchain can incentivize real-world behavior and strengthen local economies.
 It demonstrates how smart contracts can support transparent tourism reward systems, verifiable visit tracking, and token-based local commerce.

 The project is designed to be modular and replicable across different regions, providing an open-source infrastructure for tourism-driven economic development.